 Sleepless in the U.S.

-It is an unfortunate fact that sleep disorders are common in the U.S. At least 10% of the population suffers from a sleep disorder that is considered “clinically significant,” with the most common diagnosis being insomnia, followed by sleep apnea and then restless legs syndrome (RLS).
+It is an unfortunate fact that sleep disorders are common in the U.S. At least 10% of people have a sleep disorder that is “clinically significant,” with insomnia being the most common.
+Sleep apnea, restless legs syndrome, and insomnia are also common (RLS).
 Breaking this issue down by sex, one study conducted in Madison, Wisconsin, found that 2% of women and 4% of men were diagnosed with sleep apnea.
-And the prevalence of RLS has been reported to be between 5% and 15%, with higher prevalence among elderly.
+And the prevalence of RLS has been reported to be between 5% and 15%, with a higher prevalence among the elderly.
 (1)

-What makes this information even more concerning is the fact that over time, sleep deprivation leads to the accumulation of reactive oxygen species (ROS) – a byproduct of molecular activity that results in oxidative damage of nucleic acids, proteins and lipids.
-From the peer-reviewed journal, Cell, “The cause of this lethality is unknown.
-Here we show, using flies and mice, that sleep deprivation leads to accumulation of reactive oxygen species and consequent oxidative stress, specifically in the gut.
-ROS are not just correlates of sleep deprivation but drivers of death.”
+There is a buildup of reactive oxygen species (ROS) in the bodies of people who don’t get enough sleep.
+These ROS can damage nucleic acids, proteins, and lipids when they contact oxygen.
+To the peer-reviewed journal, Cell, “The cause of this lethality is unknown.
+Using flies and mice, we show that sleep deprivation leads to the accumulation of reactive oxygen species and consequent oxidative stress, specifically in the gut.
+ROS are not just correlated with sleep deprivation but drivers of death.”
 (2)

 The Pharmacy Response